-So, we'll have to wait until next time to see the glorious dome and Michaelangelo's Pieta, but it was awe-inspiring to see the many other masterworks: the Apollo Belvedere, the Sistine Chapel ceiling and Last Judgement, and Raphael's School of Athens.
-What an amazing trove of art treasures the Catholic Church watches over.
+So, we'll have to wait until next time to see the glorious dome and Michaelangelo's Pieta, but it was awe-inspiring to see the many other masterworks: the Apollo Belvedere, the Sistine Chapel ceiling and Last Judgement, Raphael's School of Athens and the map gallery.
+What an amazing trove of treasures the Catholic Church stewards.

 In the Vatican gift shop, I was surprised by the rock star treatment given to Pope Francis.
 I knew he was well-loved, but I had no idea you could buy Pope Francis posters, t-shirts, fridge magnets and even bobble-heads!
 There was also the mildly disturbing Calendario Romano featuring the city's most handsome priests in a sort of chaste version of a firefighters'calendar.
 I settled for a postcard and stamp to send some novelty mail postmarked from the Poste Vaticane.

 We didn't book a tour for the Colosseum or Forum, but we bought tickets online beforehand and forced ourselves to get up early enough to arrive just before the gates opened.
 That enabled us to bypass the long ticket-buying line and head directly to the shorter security line, which moved quickly.